Treatment Fees

 Figure: Rhesonativ's effect on blocking antibodies on the surface of red blood cells

-Women who received Rhesonativ before the baby was born will receive a second dose of anti-D immunoglobulin within three days of delivery.
+Women who received Rhesonativ 1250 RÜ before the baby was born will receive a second dose of anti-D immunoglobulin within three days of delivery.

-Rhesonativ is indicated in RhD-negative women who carry a RhD-positive child, in cases where there is a risk that the mother's and the child's blood may be exposed for some reason, such as pregnancy-related trauma, chorionic biopsy, fetal water exploration or an external foetal twist.
+Rhesonativ is indicated in RhD-negative women who carry a RhD-positive child, in cases where there is a risk that the mother's and the child's blood may be exposed for some reason, such as pregnancy-related trauma, chorionic biopsy, fetal water exploration, or an external fetal twist.
 A very small amount of RhD-positive blood is required to achieve immunity; 0.1 ml is sufficient.
-There is also spontaneous mixing of foetal and maternal blood during pregnancy, mainly after the 28th week of pregnancy (during the third trimester).
+There is also spontaneous mixing of fetal and maternal blood, mainly after the 28th week (third trimester).

-Rhesonativ may be co-administered with other vaccines recommended for pregnant women, such as a vaccine against respiratory syncytial virus, influenza, whooping cough and tick encephalitis.
+Rhesonativ may be co-administered with other vaccines recommended for pregnant women, such as those against respiratory syncytial virus, influenza, whooping cough, and tick-borne encephalitis.

 See: Vaccination during pregnancy